 Staring at the blinking Christmas lights, listening to Christmas carols on Spotify, making reindeer-shaped cookies, buying gifts on Amazon for family and friends…

-After a while, Christmas can begin to feel old…dull…and even depressing.
+After a while, Christmas can begin to feel old…dull…even depressing.

-As I discussed a couple weeks ago, Christmas used to seem exhilarating.
-It was full of wonder and excitement!
-I laid in bed on Christmas Eve, wondering if I heard Santa’s sleigh on our roof.
-I built a gingerbread house with my babysitter, carefully placing each piece of candy.
-I spent countless time decorating the Christmas tree with tons of ornaments and hand-woven snowflakes my grandmother had made.
+As I wrote about a couple weeks ago, Christmas used to feel so exhilarating.
+When I was younger, it was full of wonder and excitement.
+I laid in bed on Christmas Eve as I wondered if I heard Santa’s sleigh on our roof.
+I poured my heart into decorating the Christmas tree with tons of ornaments and hand-woven snowflakes that my grandmother had made.
 I picked out special gifts for my parents, sisters, aunts, uncles, cousins, and friends.
+Now, however, I spend a lot of the Christmas season in a melancholic state.

 Help!
 I Can’t Find My Christmas Spirit!